-You will end up with a soft pastry, filled with perfectly baked sweet cheese, cherry filling and an amazingly fresh lemon flavor.
-The Danish is topped with sweet Lemon Icing, which gives it a perfect citrusy balance.
+You will end up with a soft pastry, filled with perfectly baked sweet cheese, cherry filling, and an amazingly fresh lemon flavor.
+The Danish is topped with sweet Lemon Icing, which gives it a perfect citrus balance.

 Why you’ll enjoy this Lemon Cheery Cheese Danish Recipe: